DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

      - 📁**Vigenere**: A polyalphabetic cipher that uses a keyword to shift letters.
 The shifts are determined by the letters of the keyword.
 Vigenère ciphers are an example of a substitution cipher technique.
          - The Vigenère cipher was invented by Blaise de Vigenère in the 16th century.
 It is a polyalphabetic cipher.
 Side note, it was first described by Bellaso in 1553.
          - Both Vernman and Vigenère are substitution ciphers.
-     - 📁**One-­time Pad**: A one-time pad (OTP) is a theoretically unbreakable encryption technique in cryptography that involves using a random key that is as long as the message being sent.
+     - 📁**One-­time Pad**: One-time pad is a series of randomly generated symmetric encryption keys, each one to be used only once by the sender and recipient.
+A one-time pad (OTP) is a theoretically unbreakable encryption technique in cryptography that involves using a random key that is as long as the message being sent.
 It is the only known cryptosystem that is not vulnerable to attacks.
 All other cryptosystems, including transposition ciphers, substitution ciphers, and even AES, are vulnerable to attack, even if no attack has yet been discovered.
 A one-­time pad is only appropriate for use in human-­to-­human communications.
         - 🎈The encryption key must be randomly generated (Keys must be genuinely random values)
         - 🎈The encryption key must be at least as long as the message to be encrypted.
 (The key must be the same length as the message)
         - 🎈Each one-time pad must be used only once (Keys can only be used one time)